antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

 -------------------
 If you:
    - Own a YouTube channel
-   - Want to display dislike counts in a pinned comment
+   - Want to display dislike counts in an automated comment
    - Want a semi-automatic solution (you must run the script manually)

 Then this script could be your solution.